anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 OpenStack Keystone could work with an Identity services that your enterprise may already have, such as LDAP with Active Directory.
 In those cases, the recommendation is to integrate Keystone with your Enterprise Identity Services.

 #### 6.3.1.2 Authentication
 Authentication is the first line of defense for any real-world implementation of OpenStack.
 At its core, authentication is the process of confirming the user logging in is who they claim to be.
 OpenStack Keystone support multiple methods of authentication, such as username/password, LDAP, and others.
-For more details, please refer to <a url="https://docs.openstack.org/security-guide/identity/authentication-methods.html"> OpenStack Authentication Methods </a>
+For more details, please refer to [OpenStack Authentication Methods](https://docs.openstack.org/security-guide/identity/authentication-methods.html)

 ##### Keystone Tokens
 Once a user is authenticated, a token is generated for authorization and access to an OpenStack environment and resources.
 By default, the token is set to expire in one hour.
 This setting could be change based on your business needs, but it's highly recommended to set the expiration to the shortest possible value without dramatically impacting your operations.